EthyMoney/TsukiBot/common/commands.md

 ## Prices

 ### `/cg <coins>`
 Get CoinGecko prices for one or more coins.
-This is the fastest and most commonly used price command, and it supports thousands of coins listed on CoinGecko.
-Provide a single ticker or a space-separated list.
+This is the fastest and most commonly used price command, and it supports thousands of coins listed on CoinGecko plus tokens tracked by CoinGecko Onchain.
+Provide tickers or one token contract address.
-+ `coins` *(required)* — space-separated tickers, e.g. `btc eth glm`
++ `coins` *(required)* — space-separated tickers, e.g. `btc eth glm`, or one contract address, e.g. `0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2`

 ### `/price <exchange> <coin> [vs]`
 Get a real-time price for a coin directly from a specific exchange.